AbeeraTahir/Bookstore/README.md

 # 📖 Bookstore <a name="about-project"></a>

 **Bookstore** is a website that allows users to see the list of books, add a book to the list, and remove a book from the list.
-It is built with React and Redux.
+It is built with React, Redux, and Bookstore API.

 ## 🛠 Built With <a name="built-with"></a>